Key Word Sign – What is it?

 How to sign

 In signing you lead with your dominant hand, it is like your pen and your non-dominant hand is your paper.
+If it is a one handed sign you will use your dominant hand, if it is a two handed sign and one hand is static, your dominant hand will move with your non-dominant remaining static or less active.

 The characters on our website and products are right handed, so check which hand is performing what action.
 If you are still struggling with working out how to do the sign break it down to it’s components often known by the acronym HOLME: